-The IRI Guidebook is available in several languages.
+The IRI Guidebook to Direct Democracy is available in nine languages.
 The contents represent the results of years of painstaking work on the part of the authors and editorial team.
 Many individuals and institutions have been involved, both directly and indirectly, in this work.

 Dear reader, we hope that what we have brought together here will both inspire, assist and encourage you in your work and activities, and to think critically about the issues raised.
-We welcome your feedback and suggestions for forthcoming editions of our IRI Europe "Guidebook to Direct Democracy".
+We welcome your feedback and suggestions for forthcoming editions of our IRI Guidebook to Direct Democracy.

-Bruno Kaufmann, Rolf Büchi and Nadja Braun
+Bruno Kaufmann, Rolf Büchi and Nadja Braun Marburg/Brussels, July 2010

-Marburg/Brussels, October 2007